South Wales Police & Crime Panel (Dec '20)

 Meetings take place on a quarterly basis and are chaired by the Police and Crime Commissioner’s Chief Executive.
 Further information about the purpose and outcomes arising from PALG meetings can be found here.

-Minutes from these meetings are available below:
+Agenda items and minutes from these meetings are also available below: